trystan-geoffre/Machine-Learning/README.md

 <h3>Data Modification</h3>

 **Binning:**
-Binning is a data preprocessing technique that involves grouping continuous numerical data into discrete intervals or "bins," simplifying complex distributions and reducing noise.
+<p>Binning is a data preprocessing technique that involves grouping continuous numerical data into discrete intervals or "bins," simplifying complex distributions and reducing noise.</p>

 **Mapping:**
-Mapping involves transforming values from one range to another, often used to normalize or scale features within a specific desired range.
+<p>Mapping involves transforming values from one range to another, often used to normalize or scale features within a specific desired range.

 **Standard Scaling:**
-Standard Scaling, or Z-score normalization, standardizes numerical features by rescaling them to have a mean of 0 and a standard deviation of 1, facilitating comparison between different scales of data.
+<p>Standard Scaling, or Z-score normalization, standardizes numerical features by rescaling them to have a mean of 0 and a standard deviation of 1, facilitating comparison between different scales of data.

 **One-Hot Encoding:**
-One-Hot Encoding is a method for representing categorical variables as binary vectors, creating binary columns for each category and indicating the presence or absence of that category in the data.
+<p>One-Hot Encoding is a method for representing categorical variables as binary vectors, creating binary columns for each category and indicating the presence or absence of that category in the data.

 **Box-Cox Transformation:**
-The Box-Cox Transformation is a statistical technique that stabilizes the variance and makes a distribution more closely approximate a normal distribution by applying a power transformation.
+<p>The Box-Cox Transformation is a statistical technique that stabilizes the variance and makes a distribution more closely approximate a normal distribution by applying a power transformation.

 <h1></h1>
 <h3>Upgrading Models</h3>

 **GridSearchCV for Hyperparameter Tuning:**
-GridSearchCV is a technique for systematically searching and selecting the optimal combination of hyperparameters for a machine learning model by evaluating performance across different parameter values.
+<p>GridSearchCV is a technique for systematically searching and selecting the optimal combination of hyperparameters for a machine learning model by evaluating performance across different parameter values.

 **Cross-validation:**
-Cross-validation is a validation technique that partitions the dataset into subsets, training the model on some subsets and testing it on others to assess its performance and generalization.
+<p>Cross-validation is a validation technique that partitions the dataset into subsets, training the model on some subsets and testing it on others to assess its performance and generalization.

 <h1></h1>
 <h3>Supervised Learning Models</h3>

 **RandomForestClassifier (Random Forest):**
-RandomForestClassifier is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification tasks.
+<p>RandomForestClassifier is an ensemble learning method that constructs multiple decision trees during training and outputs the mode of the classes for classification tasks.

 **LogisticRegression (Logistic Regression):**
-LogisticRegression is a linear model for binary classification that estimates the probability of an instance belonging to a particular class.
+<p>LogisticRegression is a linear model for binary classification that estimates the probability of an instance belonging to a particular class.

 **AdaBoostClassifier (AdaBoost):**
-AdaBoostClassifier is an ensemble learning algorithm that combines weak learners sequentially, with each focusing on the mistakes of its predecessor, to improve overall accuracy.
+<p>AdaBoostClassifier is an ensemble learning algorithm that combines weak learners sequentially, with each focusing on the mistakes of its predecessor, to improve overall accuracy.

 **AdaBoostClassifier with SVM (AdaBoost with SVM):**
 AdaBoostClassifier with SVM involves boosting the performance of a Support Vector Machine using the AdaBoost algorithm.